segment-boneyard/redis-batch/README.md

 redis-batch
 ===========

-Redis Batch wraps a [node_redis](https://github.com/mranney/node_redis) instance, and batches calls to hincrby, incrby and sadd.
+Redis Batch wraps a [node_redis](https://github.com/mranney/node_redis) instance, and batches calls to hincrby, incrby, pexpire and sadd.
 You can configure the time between flushes.
 The default time between flushes is 5 seconds.

 ## Usage